ACEMANNAN AND SICKLE CELL DISEASE

-We will be working with a company called Alovea, to study the effects of Acemannan (an aloe vera extract) on children between the ages of 6 months and 12 years, to see how it improves their quality of life.
+We will be working with a company called Alovea, to study the effects of Acemannan (an aloe vera extract) on improving the quality of life of children between the ages of 6 months and 12 years – with moderate to severe forms of sickle cell disease.

 We will work with government hospitals in Nigeria, and at the end of the six-month process, we hope to prove the benefits of the supplement on children with sickle cell disease.

 We want to raise $199,000 to help about 300 children living with moderate to severe sickle cell disease.